Dr. Kevin Graziano received his doctorate in International and

 Charles University in Prague, Czech Republic.
 In 2000 and 2003, Dr.

-Graziano completed two research studies with gay and lesbian youth
+Graziano completed two participatory research studies with gay and

-in South Africa.
-In 2012, Dr. Graziano completed two teacher
+lesbian youth in South Africa.
+In 2012, Dr. Graziano was awarded

-training fellowships at the University of the Sunshine Coast in
+University of the Sunshine Coast in Queensland, Australia where he

-Queensland, Australia and the Marino Institute of Education in
+Froebel College of Education, and the Marino Institute of Education

-Dublin, Ireland.
-In 2012, Dr. Graziano also received a Fulbright
+In 2012, Dr. Graziano received a Fulbright Specialist grant to

-Specialist grant to Sakhnin College in Sakhnin, Israel.
+Sakhnin College in Sakhnin, Israel.
+As a Fulbright scholar, Dr.

 Dr. Graziano continues to publish journal articles and book